diogovalentte/mantium/README.md

 ### Mantium doesn't have any authentication system

 The dashboard and the API don't have any authentication system, so anyone who can access the dashboard or the API can do whatever they want.
-You can add an authentication portal like [Authelia](https://github.com/authelia/authelia) or [Authentik](https://github.com/goauthentik/authentik) in front of the dashboard to protect it and don't expose the API at all.
+You can add an authentication portal like [Authelia](https://github.com/authelia/authelia) or [Authentik](https://github.com/goauthentik/authentik) in front of the dashboard to protect it and not expose the API at all.

 - If you want to use the iFrame returned by the API, you can still put an authentication portal in front of the API if the API and dashboard containers are in the same Docker network.
 The dashboard will communicate with the API using the API's container name.